Tower Bridge (Sacramento, California)

 The Tower Bridge is a vertical lift bridge across the Sacramento River, linking West Sacramento in Yolo County to the west, with the capital of California, Sacramento, in Sacramento County to the east.
 It has also been known as M Street Bridge.
 It was previously a part of U.S. Route 40 until that highway was truncated to east of Salt Lake City as well as US Route 99W, which served the western portion of the Sacramento Valley from Sacramento to Red Bluff.
-The bridge is maintained by the California Department of Transportation as part of State Route 275 and connects West Capitol Avenue and Tower Bridge Gateway in West Sacramento with the Capitol Mall in Sacramento.
+The bridge is maintained by the California Department of Transportation as part of State Route 275 and connects West Capitol Avenue and Cabaldon Parkway (formerly Tower Bridge Gateway) in West Sacramento with the Capitol Mall in Sacramento.

 In 1982, the Tower Bridge was added to the National Register of Historic Places.

 History

 Developing the bridge

 The Tower Bridge replaced the 1911 M Street Bridge in Sacramento, which was originally a swing through-truss railroad bridge.
 Later, 9 ft roadway sections were added as cantilevered sections on both sides of the existing rail bridge.
 Sacramento's population more than doubled between 1910 and 1935, rendering the existing bridge inadequate.
 In 1933, the city realized that it needed a better crossing over the Sacramento River in case of war.

 On December 22, 1933, the State of California, Sacramento County, and the Sacramento Northern Railway held a conference to plan the new bridge, with an agreement reached on March 8, 1934.
 Under the terms of the agreement, Sacramento Northern Railway relinquished its rights to the 1911 M Street Bridge in return for the rights to rail traffic over the new bridge until March 21, 1960, which was the original expiration date of its franchise to operate rail traffic over the 1911 bridge.
 Construction commenced on July 20, 1934.
 Road traffic was diverted to the I Street Bridge, and rail traffic was diverted to a temporary timber-and-steel "shoofly" bridge approximately 75 ft of the existing M Street Bridge.